newmediadenver/drip/README.md

       room: roomId, //room id or name (default: 12345)
       authToken: token, //your API Access token (default: abcdef12345)
       reverse: 'true', //the order you want your messages in (default: true)
-      delay: '15000', // the amount of time (milliseconds) between list refreshes. (default: 15000)
+      delay: 60000, // the amount of time (milliseconds) between list refreshes. (default: 60000) If this number is to low you may start to see forbiden responces from the HipChat Server.
-      maxResults: 25 //maximum number of results you want displayed (default: 25) });
+      maxResults: 25 //maximum number of results you want displayed initially (default: 25) });
   });
 </script>